 Worse, Democracy Now! has learned the Pentagon is asking humanitarian organizations for the global positioning coordinates of civilian sites, such as water treatment facilities, electrical power plants, sewage treatment systems and food distribution centers.

-In addition, Democracy Now! has learned Washington has been pressuring the International Committee of the Red Cross over past several months, not to repeat what it did in Afghanistan: criticize the US use of non-conventional weapons like cluster bombs, and the very public denunciation of the Guantanamo detention camps as violation of Geneva Conventions.
+In addition, Democracy Now! has learned Washington has been pressuring the International Committee of the Red Cross over past several months not to repeat what it did in Afghanistan: criticize the U.S. use of non-conventional weapons like cluster bombs, and the very public denunciation of the Guantánamo detention camps as a violation of the Geneva Conventions.

 AMY GOODMAN: You are listening to Democracy Now!
 The War and Peace Report, The Exception to the Rulers.
 I’m Amy Goodman.
 President Bush last night claimed a war in Iraq would set the stage for peace in the Middle East.
 He was speaking at the conservative American Enterprise Institute.
 Bush also drew a comprehensive picture of post-war Iraq and discussed humanitarian missions.